mhausenblas/zdd-lab/README.md

 ![VAMP simpleservice gateways](img/vamp-gateways.png)

-If we now check again which version clients of `simpleservice` see, using the [canary-check.sh](canary/canary-check.sh) test script, we see the expected 80:20 split:
+We can now check which version clients of `simpleservice` see, using the [canary-check.sh](canary/canary-check.sh) test script as shown in the following.

     $ ./canary-check.sh http://52.25.126.14 10
     Invoking simpleservice: 0